github/codeql/docs/language/codeql-overview/codeql-glossary.rst

 ----------

 Static analysis results interchange format (SARIF) is an output format used for sharing static analysis results.
-For more information, see ":doc:`SARIF output <codeql-cli:codeql-cli-reference/sarif-output>`."
+For more information, see ":ref:`SARIF output <sarif-output>`."

 .. _source-reference: